NithinP/UST-100-Next-Gen-AI-Engineer-Cohort-3/Assignment 3/Prompt_Engineering_Assignment3.md

 **Why this structure?** A single yes/no answer to a market-entry question is almost always a false simplification — the real decision is a bundle of smaller decisions (segment, mode, timing) that get flattened if the model jumps straight to a verdict.
 Decomposition first, then scenario comparison, then an explicit counterargument, mirrors how a real strategy team would structure a board memo, and prevents a confident one-liner with no visible tradeoff analysis.

-**Why this technique?** Hybrid — structured Chain-of-Thought (the five numbered steps) combined with a scenario-comparison template that is Tree-of-Thought in spirit, since Step 3 requires constructing and comparing multiple distinct branches rather than following one linear chain.
-Each scenario's evaluation still follows the same checklist, so it's "CoT-scaffolded ToT."
+**Why this technique?** Chain-of-Thought — the five numbered steps force the model to reason in a fixed sequence (decompose → assumptions → scenario comparison → counterargument → explicit decision criteria) instead of jumping straight to a recommendation.
+It stays zero-shot within that sequence, since no worked example of a market-entry recommendation is given; the reasoning discipline comes entirely from the explicit steps, not from demonstrated examples.

 **Failure modes prevented:** premature, oversimplified yes/no verdicts; assumptions smuggled in as facts; one-sided advocacy with no counterargument (a sycophancy failure mode); implicit, unstated decision criteria that make the recommendation impossible to challenge later.